Search

 Ethical Oversight

 PhytoMycology adheres to the guidelines of the Committee on Publication Ethics (COPE).
-Any ethical concerns, including plagiarism, data fabrication, or conflicts of interest, will be investigated according to COPE standards.
+Ethical concerns, including plagiarism, data fabrication, and conflicts of interest, will be investigated according to COPE standards.